orchidsoftware/crud/README.md

 public static $model = Post::class;
 ```

+These classes are completely static.
+They don't have any state at all due to their declarative nature.
+They only tell what to do.
+They don't hold any data.
+So if you add custom methods, make sure they're static.

 Freshly created resources contain nothing.
 Don't worry.
 We'll add more fields to our resource soon.

 ## Expanding of Model